thragusjr/thragusjr/README.md

 **`Systems Engineer II`**

-Ethan Page is an IT professional with experience in application support, penetration testing and systems engineering.
-The content shown on this Github is the product of my learning within the ever-changing information technology landscape.
+IT professional with experience in systems engineering, pentesting, and application support.

 ---
 ## 🌐 Additional Links: